-At present, the most exacting test of the unitarity of the Cabibbo-Kobayashi-Maskawa (CKM) matrix is provided by nuclear beta Precise measurements of beta-decay transitions between analog 0+ states are used to determine G_V, the vector coupling constant; this, in turn, yields V{ud}, the up-down element of the CKM matrix.
-To date, the ft-values for nine 0+to-0+ transitions have been determined to a precision of ~0.1% or better; this spans a wide range of nuclear masses from 10C, the lightest parent, to 54Co, the heaviest.
-As anticipated by the Conserved Vector Current hypothesis, CVC, all nine yield consistent values for G_V, but the value of V{ud} derived from their average yields a more provocative result.
-The unitarity test of the CKM matrix fails by more than two standard deviations: $viz V{ud}^2 + V{us}^2 + V{ub}^2 = 0.9968$ (14).
-This result would have far-reaching consequences if it were to be confirmed with improved statistical definition.
+At present, the most exacting test of the unitarity of the Cabibbo-Kobayashi-Maskawa (CKM) matrix is provided by nuclear beta decay.
+Precise measurements of beta-decay transitions between analog 0^+ states are used to determine G_v , the vector coupling constant; this, in turn, yields V{ud} , the up-down element of the CKM matrix.
+To date, the ft-values for nine 0^+ -to- 0^+ transitions have been determined to a precision of $\sim 0.1\%$ or better; this spans a wide range of nuclear masses from 10C, the lightest parent, to 54Co, the heaviest.
+As anticipated by the Conserved Vector Current hypothesis, CVC, all nine yield consistent values for G_v , but the value of V{ud} derived from their average yields a more provocative result.
+The unitarity test of the CKM matrix fails by more than two standard deviations: $viz V{ud}^2 + V{us}^2 + V{ub}^2$ = 0.9968 (14).
+This result would have farreaching consequences if it were to be confirmed with improved statistical definition.

-The uncertainty attributed to V{ud} is dominated by two theoretical correction terms [1]: the charge correction, ${C}$, which is nuclear-structure dependent, and the radiative correction, $){R}$, which is not.
-Both corrections are themselves rather small (\sim 1%) and their associated uncertainties are an order of magnitude smaller still.
-Nevertheless, the experimental $\it ft$ -values are now known so precisely that any improvement in either theoretical uncertainty would directly affect the precision of the unitarity test.
+The uncertainty attributed to V{ud} is dominated by two theoretical correction terms [1]: the charge correction, δ_c , which is nuclearstructure dependent, and the radiative correction, Δ_R , which is not.
+Both corrections are themselves rather small (~ 1%) and their associated uncertainties are an order of magnitude smaller still.
+Nevertheless, the experimental ft-values are now known so precisely that any improvement in either theoretical uncertainty would directly affect the precision of the unitarity test.

-We are already well advanced on an experimental and theoretical program aimed at reducing the uncertainty of the unitarity test by improving our knowledge of c. experimental components of the program currently comprise the determination of ft-values for the superallowed beta decays of 22 Mg ($t{1/2}$ = 3.9 s), 30 S (1.2 s) and 34 Ar (0.8 s); and the observation of non-analog 0+-to-0+ transitions from 62Ga (0.1 s), and 74Rb (0.06 s).
-The 74Rb decay experiments are being undertaken with the new ISAC facility at TRIUMF; the others are taking place at Texas A&M, where we use the MARS spectrometer and the fast tape-transport system.
-The mass measurements required for precise determination of each Q{EC}-value will be undertaken with the Canadian Penning Trap at the Atlas facility at Argonne.
+We have implemented an experimental and theoretical program aimed at reducing the uncertainty of the unitarity test by improving our knowledge of δ{c} .
+The experimental components of the program currently comprise the determination of ft-values for the superallowed beta decays of ${}^{22}Mg$ (t{1/2} = 3.9 s), ${}^{30}S$ (1.2 s) and 34 Ar (0.8 s); and the observation of non-analog 0+to- 0^+ transitions from 62 Ga (0.1 s), and 74 Rb (0.06 The 74Rb decay experiments are being s). undertaken with the new ISAC facility at TRIUMF; the others are taking place at Texas A&M, where we use the MARS spectrometer and the fast tape-transport system.
+The mass measurements required for precise determination of each Q{EC}-value are being undertaken with the Canadian Penning Trap at the Atlas facility at Argonne.
 All five cases are additional to the nine already well-known superallowed transitions.
-Each has been selected because its calculated C value is either particularly high (1-2%) or particularly low (<0.3%).
-If experiments confirm these extreme transition-to-transition differences, then the uncertainty in all c values will be reduced accordingly.
+Each has been selected because its calculated $\delta{\rm c}$ value is either particularly high (1-2%) or particularly low (<0.3%).
+If experiments confirm these extreme transition-to-transition differences, then the uncertainty in all δ_c values will be reduced accordingly.